self-hosted · for solo developers

 Everyone's solving the same problem.

 Different bets on who manages what.
-The honest, qualitative cut — pricing and feature parity in this space shifts monthly.
+An honest, qualitative cut; pricing and feature parity in this space shift monthly.

 Kartā